Project-Earth-Team/Api/README.md

 ## Project Earth Api
-*The core-server API for Project Earth*
+*The core API for Project Earth*

+## What does this component do?
+The core API handles the bulk of game functionality - pretty much everything that isn't direct AR gameplay is done here.

 ## Prereqs:
  - .net 5 installed, and an IDE of your choice installed.